Kasym Tynystanov: Early life

+In 1916, after an unsuccessful revolt against Tsarist authorities, Kasym and his parents fled to the Republic of China, along with many other people from Ysyk-Köl.
+Kasym and his family returned in December 1917.
+After a period of unsuccessfully attempting to get education in Karakol, he moved to Almaty.

-Major linguistic work
+Linguistic work

 Development of the Kyrgyz alphabet

-According to historical archives, Kasym started to develop the first Kyrgyz alphabet while a student at Kazinpros.
-His first screenplay written in Kyrgyz, in his alphabet, was for a theatrical performance called Alymkul.
-It was performed several times during the summer of 1921 by students from Tashkent and Almaty.
-Unfortunately, the manuscript was lost after Kasym's arrest.
-Some of his poems and prose were published in Kazakh newspapers in Kyrgyz script since 1922.
-We therefore could assume that his alphabet was well known among Kyrgyz students living in Tashkent.
-T. Sydykbekov, a famous Kyrgyz writer, mentioned that Kasym's songs written in the new script were very popular among Kyrgyz youth.

-Kasym worked on his alphabet between 1921 and 1926; he finalized the alphabet for the approval of the Government in 1924 and started to work on Kyrgyz orthography, which was approved in 1927 by the so-called Academic Center.
+According to historical archives, Kasym began to develop the first Kyrgyz alphabet as a student at Kazinpros.
+He worked on his alphabet between 1921 and 1926, which was finalised in 1924 and approved in 1927.

-In 1924, Kasym Tynystanov, O. Aliev, B. Daniyarov and several others formed a Scientific Commission, which developed a Kyrgyz alphabet based on Arabic script.
+In 1924, Kasym Tynystanov and several others formed a Scientific Commission, which developed a Kyrgyz alphabet based on the Arabic script.
 They created the first Communist Party newspaper in Kyrgyzstan Erkin Too.
 The day when the first issue of the newspaper was published is considered the birthday of written Kyrgyz language.

-On 20 December 1924 at the opening ceremony of the Academic Center at the Department of the People's Education (DPE), Kasym Tynystanov was appointed a Deputy of Ishenally Arabaev, the Chair of the center.
+On 20 December 1924, at the opening ceremony of the Academic Center at the Department of the People's Education (DPE), Kasym Tynystanov was appointed a Deputy of Ishenally Arabaev, the Chair of the center.
 The center was created to coordinate research activities of the DPE and supporting its educational activities.
 The center was, in particular, responsible for the development of research plans, coordination of research activities of DPE institutions, especially related to ethnography and lifestyles, participation in coordination of branch offices of research institutions of the USSR, creation of didactic materials and textbooks, etc.